pooja-bhavani/Docker-devops-project/README.md

 This will create all the migrations files (database migrations) required to run this App.
 '''
-Now, to apply this migrations run the following command
+Now, to apply these migrations run the following command
 '''bash
 >$  python manage.py migrate

 One last step and then our todo App will be live.
 We need to create an admin user to run this App.
-On the terminal, type the following command and provide username, password and email for the admin user
+On the terminal, type the following command and provide username, password, and email for the admin user
 '''bash
 >$ python manage.py createsuperuser

  Now let's make the App live.
-We just need to start the server now and then we can start using our simple todo App.
-Start the server by following command
+We need to start the server now and then we can start using our simple todo App.
+Start the server by following the command
  >$ python manage.py runserver